johnstona/flickr-feed/README.md

 # flickr-feed

-A simple app created to display photos from the Flickr api.
+A single-page app created to display photos from the Flickr api.

 ## Technologies